 What should I do if my baby gets out of the swaddle?

-First, make sure you are using a large enough blanket such as SwaddleDesigns® Ultimate Receiving Blanket® or Marquisette Swaddling Blanket® and an effective technique.
+First, make sure you are using a large enough blanket such as SwaddleDesigns® Ultimate Swaddle Blanket®, Marquisette Swaddling Blanket® or muslin swaddle and an effective technique.
 Next, be sure you are wrapping snugly, smoothing the tucked under fabric beneath baby.
 Follow the steps on the 123 Swaddle® tag sewn to the edge of our blanket.
 Starting on your left, bring the first corner over the front of baby’s chest and tuck snugly behind baby’s back.
 The bottom corner goes over baby’s left shoulder and behind baby’s back to help keep the swaddle intact.
 Take the third corner across the front of baby and then all the way around behind baby, securing the last corner by tucking the tail of the blanket into the fold in front.
 The weight of the baby on the tucked under fabric will help to hold the bundle secure.
 If your baby gets his or her arms out, and is unhappy that way, you may want to try wrapping baby with hands down inside the swaddle near his or her tummy, or try wrapping with one arm up and one arm down, making sure baby still has some flexion in his or her elbow joints.
 Even though infant researchers recommend that babies have access to their hands (see above) it will be your decision as a parent to try different hand positions and see which method –hands up or hands down- works best for your baby.
-If your baby is close to 3 months of age, it may be time to transition out of the swaddle and into a wearable blanket such as our zzZipMe Sack.
+You may also wish to try our Omni Swaddle Sack® with adjustable Wrap.
+It's easy to use.
+If your baby is in the 2-3 month age range it may be time to transition baby out of the classic snug swaddle and into our Transitional Swaddle Sack®.

 Can swaddling help colicky babies?